Adaptive estimation of quantum observables: Results

 As discussed in more detail below, this improvement has two reasons.
-First, we allow for non-bitwise commutation relations between PS and overlapping cliques.
+First, we allow for both non-bitwise commutation relations between PS and overlapping cliques.
 On the one hand, this allows us to gather more information from the same number of shots.
 On the other hand, it increases the number of non-zero elements $\tilde{\mathcal{Q}}_{ji}$ in Eqs.~\eqref{eq:gen_error}.
 While these covariances can either lower or increase the error $\costF$, the adaptive nature of {\algo} (see next paragraphs) and the post-processing ensure that negative ones are preferred.
+We remark that our version of the LDF protocol also allows for non-bitwise commutation relations; as a result, it typically outperforms OGM, APS and Derand.
+As shown in App.~\ref{app:bitwise_comp}, when restricted to bitwise commutation relations, LDF yields errors that are generally higher than all other protocols.

 Second, {\algo} allocates the shots by directly minimizing the estimated error $\costF$ in Eqs.~\eqref{eq:gen_error} based on on the available experimental information.
 Provided the ML and/or the BF subroutines find the global minimum of $\costF$, this results in {\algo} finding the estimator $\tilde{O}$ that, constrained by the used cliques and the transient knowledge about $\tilde{\mathcal{Q}}$, is characterized by the smallest possible error.
 This is supported by Fig.~\ref{fig:Fig3}(b-c), where we plot the relative errors $M \Sigma^2 / \langle O \rangle^2$ and $M \costF / \langle O \rangle^2$, respectively, of the ${\rm BeH}_2$ Hamiltonian in the Bravyi-Kitaev (BK) encoding.
 Despite statistical fluctuations, panel (b) shows that {\algo} outperforms all other approaches.
 Similar to other methods, we also see that {\algo} provides errors that scale as $1/M$ in the chosen range of $M$.